xieyuheng/inet-lisp/README.md

 where a program in this computation model can automatically make use of any number cores in the machine.

-The project -- **inet-forth** -- is an implementation of interaction nets as a [lisp-like language](https://en.wikipedia.org/wiki/lisp_(programming_language)).
+This project is an implementation of interaction nets as a [lisp-like language](https://en.wikipedia.org/wiki/lisp_(programming_language)).

 ## Syntax